panpanini/mutation-testing/PITCHME.md

 *removes* void method calls

 Note:
-The last mutator I want to show is the Remove void calls operator, this one straight up removes calls to void methods. just deletes them. gone.
+And lastly we have the Remove void calls operator, this one straight up removes calls to void methods. just deletes them. gone.

 ---
 @snap[north span-100]